What it is

 Why it matters

 You can feel lonely in the middle of a crowded city, not because there are no people but because none of them register you.
-Going unacknowledged all day, at the store, in the elevator, on your own street, slowly teaches you that your presence doesn't matter, and that lesson sinks in faster than most people expect.
-The reverse is just as strong.
-A handful of people who brighten slightly when you walk in can change how an entire neighborhood feels.
-You can't control whether other people acknowledge you, but acknowledgment is contagious and somebody has to go first.
+Going unacknowledged all day, at the store, in the elevator, on your own street, slowly teaches you that your presence doesn't matter, and that lesson sinks in faster and deeper than most people expect.
+It's the quiet math underneath a lot of modern loneliness: thousands of near-misses with other humans, none of which landed.

 What to practice